National Taiwan University: Imperial University (1928–1945)

-Taihoku college classes consisted of "lectures" taught by professors, assistant professors, and other faculty.
-By 1945, it had five colleges with a total of 114 lectures.
+Taihoku granted degrees after a minimum of six years of study.
+College classes consisted of lectures taught by professors, assistant professors, and other faculty.
+By 1945, it had five colleges with a total of 114 lecture courses.
 The university's first president was Japanese historian Taira Shidehara (1928–1937), a graduate of Tokyo Imperial University who was appointed to the presidency on March 16, 1928.
 Japanese scholar Toyohachi Fujita (1869–1929) was appointed as the first dean of the Faculty of Literature and Politics while Kintaro Oshima was named the inaugural dean of the Faculty of Science and Agriculture.
 Enrollment years were shortened during World War II and university functions were limited following the American bombing of Taipei, which damaged its main gate and boulevard.